-We contacted the CareCredit and Synchrony Bank customer service departments; representatives from neither department would disclose factors that may help or hurt your odds of getting approved for CareCredit.
-However, your credit history is important as representatives confirmed that they do review the credit history of each applicant, including doing a hard credit check.
+We contacted the CareCredit and Synchrony Bank customer service departments; representatives from neither department would disclose a minimum approval score.
+However, previous applicants reported being approved with scores around 620.
+Your credit history is important as representatives confirmed that they do review the credit history of each applicant, which includes conducting a hard credit check.

 Before you apply for CareCredit, it’s a good idea to review your credit report and credit score.
 You can view your credit report from each of the three major credit reporting bureaus for free every 12 months at AnnualCreditReport.com.
-Outstanding balances on existing credit cards, unpaid or delinquent accounts, and several recent credit inquiries are all things that may hurt your credit and decrease your odds of CareCredit approval:
+The following elements may hurt your credit and decrease your odds of CareCredit approval:

-If you’re considering CareCredit, you might be interested in our comparison of CareCredit, Alphaeon Credit, and United Medical Credit.
+You might also be interested in our comparison of CareCredit, Alphaeon Credit, and United Medical Credit.